-During the conference at which this chapter was first presented, Lieutenant-General (retired) Roméo Dallaire touched on the disconnect between the United Nations and everyone else, as well as the paucity of actionable intelligence (decisionsupport) from member states.
+During the conference at which this chapter was first presented, Lieutenant-General (retired) Roméo Dallaire touched on the disconnect between the United Nations and everyone else, as well as the paucity of actionable intelligence (decision-support) from member states.
 I have served in three "country teams" overseas, on multiple assignments in Washington, and did a second graduate thesis on strategic information management.
 I found that a typical country team collected at best 20 percent of what could have been known and, in the process of sending that back to Washington spilled 80 percent of it (for example, sending in hard copy to a single agency desk instead of disseminating electronically).

-Most governments make decisions based on ideology and very limited real-world information; at the same time they are terrible about sharing what they do know with the United Nations and other international or non-governmental organizations.
+Most governments make decisions based on ideology and very limited real-world information; at the same time they are Nations and other international or non-governmental organizations.
 This pathology is not limited to government.
 Academic, civil society, commercial - all forms of organization have real difficulty doing external information-sharing and sense-making.